ohg

 }

-2. The action menu shown in the lower-left screenshot is a mockup.
+Note: The action menu shown in the right screenshot is a mockup.
 The actual appearance may vary depending on the device, as it uses a native UI component.

-The Slider Sitemap Widget displays a numeric item state.
-When selected, it opens a full-screen view for picking a new value, which is then sent as a command.
+When selected, both widgets open a full-screen view for choosing a new value, which is then sent as a command to the item.

 Supported parameters: